KenethGarcia/ClassiPyGRB/README.md

 ![Logo](docs/Animations/images/logo.jpeg)

-**ClassiPyGRB** is a Python 3 package to download, process, visualize and classify Gamma-Ray-Bursts (GRB) from the [Swift/BAT Telescope](https://swift.gsfc.nasa.gov/about_swift/bat_desc.html) database.
+**ClassiPyGRB** is a Python 3 package to download, process, visualize and classify Gamma-Ray-Bursts (GRBs) from the Swift/BAT Telescope (https://swift.gsfc.nasa.gov/about_swift/bat_desc.html) database.
 It is distributed over the GNU General Public License Version 2 (1991).
 Please, read the complete description of the method and its application to GRBs in this [publication](JOSS_Docs/paper.md).

 # Attribution
 If you use this code in a publication, please refer to the package by its name and cite [Garcia-Cifuentes et al.(2023)](https://ui.adsabs.harvard.edu/abs/2023arXiv230408666G/abstract) -> [arXiv link](https://arxiv.org/abs/2304.08666).
 Any question, please email [Keneth Garcia-Cifuentes](mailto:kenet.garcia@correo.nucleares.unam.mx).